Tropical adic spaces I: The continuous spectrum of a topological semiring: The continuous spectrum of a topological semiring

 \subsection{Semiring consequences of Hahn's embedding theorem}

 In order to get embeddings of totally ordered semifields, we use the equivalence of categories from Theorem~\ref{thm:TOSAndTOAGEquiv} to take advantage of known results from the theory of totally ordered abelian groups.
+To be able to take full advantage of those results to understand $P\in\Cont A$, we start with a lemma about the totally ordered abelian group $\kappa(P)^\times$.

 \begin{lemma} Let $\base$ be a sub-semifield of $\T$, and let $A$ be a topological $\base$-algebra.
 For any prime congruence $P\in\Cont A$, the totally ordered abelian group $\kappa(P)^\times$ has a smallest archimedean class, which is the archimedean class of $|a|_P$ for any $a\in\base$ greater than $1_{\base}$. \end{lemma}\begin{proof} Since $\base^\times$ is archimedean, all $|a|_P$ for $a>1_{\base}$ are in the same archimedean class.